GlennTatum/GlennTatum/README.md

-I am an incoming freshman at the Rochester Institute of Technology, currently residing in the New York City Metropolitan area.
+I am a first year Computer Science student at the Rochester Institute of Technology.
 I am interested in Site Reliability Engineering and Distributed Systems.
+I like concurrency patterns in Go and gofmt.

 ### Skills/Interests